erichmusick/CppExamples/README.md

 The Format
 ===========
 Within each project, you'll see a Main.cpp that contains the code for the assignment.
 My teacher emphasized documentation, so there should be sufficient information to give you a feel for what's going on.
-Additionally, at the end of the file, you'll see the sample output ... preserved from the turn of the millenium.
+Additionally, at the end of the file, you'll see the sample output ... preserved from the turn of the millennium.

 Running the code
 ===========